 Since I started my bike fitting service I’ve done over a thousand fittings and the response and feedback has been incredible.

-I didn’t mention power and aerodynamics.
-If you’re racing on your bike it can be difficult to think beyond power and aerodynamics: surely if you’re not going as fast as possible nothing else really matters.
+Power and aerodynamics: If you’re racing on your bike it can be difficult to think beyond power and aerodynamics: surely if you’re not going as fast as possible nothing else really matters.
 Except that it does.
 Whilst my setups are excellent for aerodynamics, because they encourage you to ride low on the drops and minimise your frontal area, and for power, because they encourage you to recruit your glute and calf muscles as well as your quads, they also ensure that you waste as little energy as possible.
 How?
 By maximising control and minimising tension.
 If you’re tense you’re wasting energy – and that’s energy that you could use for generating power.

 A bike fitting is a lesson on cycling